 So, here’s how it all went.
 Back in July, I was contacted by one of the Business Developer Managers at Ezoic.

 She asked me if I was interested in testing Ezoic as I had already written about them a couple of years ago but I never gave them a proper test with one of my own public sites.

 As I’ve said before, I’m not a fan of using Google Adsense for sites where you can monetize through affiliate marketing so I respectfully declined her offer as I was not really interested in setting up Google Adsense again here at Stream SEO (I did a few years ago but it’s been a while).

-So a couple weeks later and I was traveling to Europe to attend an Affiliate Conference in Barcelona when I was contacted again by Laura, this time just to show me how one of the sites who recently signed up under them improved their EPMV (I’ll explain this metric later but think of RPM on steroids) in just a matter of weeks after signing up.
+So a couple of weeks later and I was traveling to Europe to attend an Affiliate Conference in Barcelona when I was contacted again by Laura, this time just to show me how one of the sites who recently signed up under them improved their EPMV (I’ll explain this metric later but think of RPM on steroids) in just a matter of weeks after signing up.